R.E.D. (Ne-Yo album)

 R.E.D. (an acronym for Realizing Every Dream), is the fifth studio album by American singer-songwriter Ne-Yo, first released on October 31, 2012, in Japan.
 The album follows the disappointing commercial performance to 2010's Libra Scale and is Ne-Yo's first album with new label Motown Records after being appointed as the label's senior vice president for A&R. The album contains songs that crossover different genres of music, combining elements of R&B, pop and dance-pop.

 On R.E.D., Ne-Yo has re-united with frequent partners StarGate as well as new collaborators such as Harmony Samuels, No I.D. and The Underdogs.
 Early previews of the album indicate a progression in the singer's sound with a deeper lyrical content.
-Preceding the album's release are two lead singles, the R&B-tinged "Lazy Love" which reached the upper half of the US Hot R&B/Hip-Hop Songs chart and the Sia-penned synth/Europop club song "Let Me Love You (Until You Learn to Love Yourself)".
-Upon its release, R.E.D. has received generally favorable reviews from most music critics.
+Preceding the album's release were two singles: the R&B-tinged "Lazy Love," which reached the upper half of the US Hot R&B/Hip-Hop Songs chart, and the Sia-penned synth/Europop song "Let Me Love You (Until You Learn to Love Yourself)".
+Upon release, R.E.D. received generally favorable reviews from most music critics.